-Federal law enforcement agencies have a very strong incentive to seek forfeitures as they have "a direct pecuniary interest in the outcome of the [forfeiture] proceeding[s]."
-United States v.
 James Daniel Good Real Property, 510 U.S. 43, 56 (1993).
 As a matter of fundamental due process, the Supreme Court has recognized the need for special scrutiny where the government stands to benefit financially from the imposition of sanctions as a result of criminal laws.
 Harmelin v.
 Michigan, 501 U.S. 957, 979 n.9 (1991) (opinion of Scalia, J.).
+The FAIR Act would eliminate this profit incentive by prohibiting the Justice Department from retaining assets seized through civil forfeiture for their own use and instead would mandate that the proceeds of forfeiture go to the Treasury's General Fund, where Congress can appropriate the money for any purpose.

 In addition, a federal program known as "equitable sharing" allows state and local law enforcement to do an end-run around state laws and allows them to profit from civil forfeitures in situations where normally they could not.
 The proceeds from federal forfeitures are deposited into the Department of Justice's Asset Forfeiture Fund.
 After the Department takes its share, "equitable sharing" gives the local police up to 80 percent of the proceeds.
 This program thwarts any existing state laws that protect property owners better or require forfeited assets to be deposited into the state's general treasury.
-To be clear, the financial incentive is staggering: in fiscal year 2012, our federal government paid out almost \$700 million in "equitable sharing" proceeds to local and state law enforcement agencies.
-H.R.
-5212 addresses this problem by requiring that any "equitable sharing" payments to local and state law enforcement agencies comply with state laws.
+To be clear, the financial incentive is staggering: in fiscal year 2012, our federal government paid out almost \$700 million in "equitable sharing" proceeds to local and state law enforcement agencies.^[2] On January 16, 2015, Attorney General Holder restrained one type of equitable sharing that allows federal agencies to "adopt" property that is subject to forfeiture under both federal and state law. ^[3] Although this announcement in a policy shift is welcome news, it unfortunately does not cure the many problems with the equitable sharing program.
+Specifically, the new policy does not apply to the overwhelming number of seizures that result from coordinated state-federal investigations.
+The new policy also does nothing to curtail seizures that take place in the wake of a federal seizure warrant.
+Therefore, most types of seizures actually do not benefit from the Attorney General's order.
+The FAIR Act addresses these inequities by abolishing the equitablesharing program.

 We can no longer ignore the conflicts of interest and policy problems that arise when law enforcement and prosecutorial agencies reap financial bounty from the forfeiture decisions they make.
-Decisions regarding whose property to seize, and how to deal with citizens whose property has been seized is too often dictated by the profit the agencies stand to realize from the seizures.
-State and local law enforcement agencies frequently work with federal agencies on forfeiture cases and share the proceeds of the forfeiture.
-This procedure thwarts state laws and violates federalism principles.
-The federal government's participation in this preemption of state priorities should be eliminated by Congress.
-NACDL urges you to support the commonsense improvements contained in H.R.
-5212.
+Decisions regarding whose property to seize, and how to deal with citizens whose